 The Northfield concert write-up is now posted.

-In it I talk about the perilousness of doing a new Scarlatti at every concert, especially a tricky one with only five days between concerts.
+In it I talk about the perilousness of doing a new Scarlatti on every program, especially a tricky one with only five days between concerts.

 This is probably a little whiny—making excuses.
 This project doesn’t just entail me coming to grips with recordings of my live playing, something I’ve always done minimally and reluctantly in the past.
 Having decided to post at least each Scarlatti sonata, I’m stuck with posting a bunch of live first performances, which are always more likely to be rocky.*